uwescience/shablona/README.md

 For installation and distribution we will use the python standard library `distutils` module.
 This module uses a `setup.py` file to

+Much more information on packaging Python software can be found in the [Hitchhiker's guide to packaging](https://the-hitchhikers-guide-to-packaging.readthedocs.org).

 ## Continuous integration